MKLab-ITI/pygrank/documentation/functional.md

 inputs before the main algorithm (although theoretically different, this ends up using filters as ype of postprocessor).

-For example, the following snippet follows a stochastic equivalent of twitter's WTF link prediction [gupta2013wtf] by applying node ranking with neighborhood inflation on inputs and running the SALSA algorithm (pagerank with "salsa" graph normalization) on the first outputted scores.
+For example, the following snippet applies node ranking with neighborhood inflation on inputs and runs the SALSA algorithm (pagerank with "salsa" graph normalization) on the first outputted scores.